glynawe/Vanilla/kete.md

     Call      = ["->" NAME] "(" [Argument ","...] ")".
     Argument  = Expression | "var" Designator.

 The list of arguments in a call is passed to the designated function as parameters.
 An argument must match its parameter's type.
-A reference parameter must be passed a `var` argument which is a designator of the same type.
-A value parameter may be passed an expression, following the same rules as assignment.
+A reference parameter must be passed a `var` argument which is a designator of an equivalent type.
+A value parameter may be passed an *assignment compatible* expression.

 If a designator refers to a variable *v* of type *M::t*, and the last name in the designator refers to a function *M::p*, then `M::p(v, ...)` or `M::p(var v, ...)` may be written as `v->p(...)`.
 (This is similar to the syntactic sugar that Python uses for method calls.)